-During first semester students analyze pieces of literature considered landmarks of American literature while in second semester the emphasis shifts to landmarks in world literature (e.g. Plato's Republic, Shakespeare's King Lear, and Hugo's Les Miserables).
+During the first semester students analyze pieces of literature considered landmarks of American literature while in the second semester the emphasis shifts to landmarks in worl literature (e.g. Plato's Republic, Shakespeare's King Lear, and Hugo's Les Miserables).
 In both semesters students do independent research, read and write extensively, and make oral reports on what they have read and researched.
-Near the end of the school year, students will take the 11th grade Standards of Learning tests in literature and writing.
+Near the end of the school year, students will take the End-of-Course Standards of Learning test in literature.